 - Return to the vehicle, and push the programmed HomeLink® control button three times to complete the activation process.

 - Repeat the previous four steps for the remaining two HomeLink® buttons, and your garage door should be activated.

 - Once programmed, the HomeLink® wireless control system and the original remote control transmitter can each be used to operate your garage door.

 If you are having difficulty programming your Chevy garage door opener, refer to your owner’s manual.
 Or you can visit our service center near Covington during service hours, and one of our trained mechanics will help.
 You can also explore the latest Chevrolet technology and features like Chevy key fob programming or Chevy MyLink and how to update it, as well as tips on cleaning your floor mats and how to wash your car properly.

 Service Tips From Tom Gill Chevy

 Most drivers who notice an oil leak dripping or puddling beneath their car are going to think the worst.
-While you should always investigate an oil leak so you don’t suffer engine damage or a breakdown around Cincinnati, many of the causes are simple and easy to fix.
+While you should always investigate an oil leak so you don’t suffer engine damage or a breakdown around Cincinnati, OH, many of the causes are simple and easy to fix.
 One of the easiest to identify is…

 The tires on your Chevy car, truck, or SUV are one of the most importants parts of your vehicle.
 Over time, the tires naturally experience wear and tear from regular driving, road conditions, and braking habits.
 As part of your routine automotive maintenance, you should check the tire tread to ensure that it’s not worn…